kai687/sphinxawesome-theme/docs/demo/text.rst

 .. rubric:: Rubric heading

 A rubric_ is a special type of paragraph heading that does not appear in the table of contents.
-You can generate it using the :samp:`.. rubric:: {title}` directive.
+You can generate it using the :samp:`.. rubric:: {TITLE}` directive.
 It will appear with the same styling as an ``h4`` heading.

 .. _rubric: https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html?highlight=rubric#directive-rubric